metaplatform/metajs/README.md

 #### Loops
 **window.$__repeat(key, definition = {})**
-Repeats node specified by selector for each item in context value.
+Repeats nodes specified by selector for each item in context value.

 Definition parameter defines another rules which will be processed on every repeated element.